KCreate/stackvm/design/semantic.md

 ## Floating-point arithmetic instructions

-Registers passed to these instructions can only be in full or `dword` mode.
 If a full mode register is passed, the type is assumbed to be `float`, if the register is in DWORD mode, `double` is assumed.
-When trying to store in a register that has insufficient size, the machine will crash
+When trying to store in a register that has insufficient size, the result will be truncated.

 | Name   | Arguments       | Description                                            |
 |--------|-----------------|--------------------------------------------------------|